Lissy93/dashy/README.md

 ## Features 🌈

-- 🔎 Instant search by name, domain or tags + customizable hotkeys & keyboard shortcuts
+- 🔎 Instant search by name, domain, or tags + customizable hotkeys & keyboard shortcuts
 - 🎨 Multiple built-in color themes, with UI color editor and support for custom CSS
-- 🧸 Many icon options - Font-Awesome, homelab icons, auto-fetching favicon, images, emojis, etc.
+- 🧸 Many icon options - Font-Awesome, homelab icons, auto-fetching Favicon, images, emojis, etc.
-- 🚦 Status monitoring for each of your apps / links for basic availability and uptime checking
+- 🚦 Status monitoring for each of your apps/links for basic availability and uptime checking
-- 💂 Optional authentication with multi-user access, configurable privileges and SSO support
+- 💂 Optional authentication with multi-user access, configurable privileges, and SSO support
 - 🌎 Multi-language support, with 10+ human-translated languages, and more on the way
 - ☁ Optional, encrypted, free off-site cloud backup and restore feature available
-- 💼 A workspace view, for easily switching between multiple apps at simultaneously
+- 💼 A workspace view, for easily switching between multiple apps simultaneously
-- 🛩️ A minimal view, for use as a fast-loading browser startpage
+- 🛩️ A minimal view, for use as a fast-loading browser Startpage
-- 🖱️ Choose app launch method, either new tab, same tab, a pop-up modal or in the workspace view
+- 🖱️ Choose app launch method, either new tab, same tab, a pop-up modal, or in the workspace view
-- 📏 Customizable layout, sizes, text, component visibility, sort order, behavior etc.
+- 📏 Customizable layout, sizes, text, component visibility, sort order, behavior, etc.
-- 🖼️ Option for full-screen background image, custom nav-bar links, html footer, title, etc.
+- 🖼️ Options for a full-screen background image, custom nav-bar links, HTML footer, title, etc.
 - 🚀 Easy to setup with Docker, or on bare metal, or with 1-Click cloud deployment
 - ⚙️ Easy single-file YAML-based configuration, and option to configure app through the UI
 - ✨ Under active development with improvements and new features added regularly
-- 🤏 Small bundle size, fully responsive UI and PWA for basic offline access
+- 🤏 Small bundle size, fully responsive UI, and PWA for basic offline access
-- 🆓 100% free and open source
+- 🆓 100% free and open-source
 - 🔐 Strong focus on privacy
 - 🌈 And loads more...